KaSt/moclo/README.md

 When available, workflow actions have been included.
 These will build, lint and run tests.
 They can serve as a basic template.

+### Current status
+MoClo has been deployed to the following services:
+- Azure
+- Github
+- Codeberg
+- Sourcehut
+- Gitlab
+- Gitea
+- Sourceforge
+- Gitud
+- Buddy works

+In case you're reading this, it's you're on one of those.

+Most are online code repositories having pipelines, some are cloud pipelines services.

 I'd love to see this repository spread, so feel free to clone it, fork it, create PRs to include other online servers and add their build badge when available.